 To conduct the test, we play a 24 fps video on the TV (which you can download here).
 The test video cycles a white square through 24 slots in one second.
 While it plays, we photograph the screen, using a 1-second exposure, and you can see below what a TV looks like without judder on the left and with it on the right.

-If all the boxes are the same color, it means each of the 24 slots displayed the square for the same amount of time, and so the TV has passed the test (above, left).
-If certain squares are light, and others are dark, it means the TV failed to play each frame for an even amount of time, and therefore had judder (above, right).
+If all the boxes are the same color, it means each of the 24 slots displayed the square for the same amount of time, which the camera captures within the second of exposure, so the TV passes the test.
+If certain squares are light, and others are dark, it means the TV fails to play each frame for an even amount of time and therefore has judder.

 Once again, if the color of the squares in the resulting photo is not even, the TV has judder.

 We also test whether a TV has judder when playing a 24p video sent via a 60Hz interlaced (60i) signal.
 This tells you whether movies played over a 60i signal (mainly cable & satellite boxes) will have judder.
 If you watch lots of movies through your cable box and don’t like the look of judder on 24p video, this is an important test for you.

 This test uses the same process as the judder-free 24p test, but with the 24p video sent over a 60i signal.
 To pass, a TV must recognize that a 24 fps video is playing over a 60i signal and adjust its refresh rate, so the video plays at 24 frames per second.

 As with the other 24p judder tests, we consider the TV judder-free if the color of squares in the test photo is the same throughout.